alessavargas/alessavargas/README.md

   benchmarking, and findings metrics
 - **Harmonization** — when subsidiaries acquire other companies, I consolidate and homologate their insurance programs into a unified structure
+- **Stakeholder communication** — built and delivered PowerPoint presentations to directors, commercial teams, and clients, translating technical risk findings into clear business decisions

 ---

-## Project I built at work
+## Tool I designed at work

-### Corporate Insurance Quoter *(private — available on request)*
+### Corporate Insurance Quoter *(confidential)*

-A web tool that **cuts the quoting process from 2+ hours to under 10 minutes** for accounts eligible under broker-insurer agreements.
+A web tool I designed and configured — defining parameters, calculation logic, and data cubes — that **cuts the quoting process from 2+ hours to under 10 minutes** for accounts eligible under broker-insurer agreements.

 - Queries multiple insurers simultaneously
 - Auto-generates **quotation slips and output slips** in Excel format
 - Produces a **full corporate presentation** with all conditions and pricing
-- Built to handle high-volume, standardized accounts at scale
+- Designed to handle high-volume, standardized accounts at scale

-> Built with Python · Excel automation · Web frontend

 ---